 Link-Building

 The organic backlink opportunities at Foothold constituted vendor partners, industry associations, clients, and media partners.
 However for most companies this will only get you so far – working with a reputable link-building company will allow you to consistently build links over time and in different ways, which is incredibly important to maximize your success.
+Over 8 months, Foothold’s Domain Authority (a key ranking indicator) jumped from 38 to 53.
+Below you can see the growth in Referring Domains over that period, and the exact point at which we started working with external link-builders.

 SEM – Search Engine Marketing